 Bulb Planting Services:

 They do call it the joys of spring; but what a delight it is when, Spring is in the air.
 The grass starts to grow: a good sign to start planting seeds and vegetables in your garden; there is a beautiful smell in the air and there are "Daffodils" popping up everywhere, bringing a smile to your face.

 When to plant bulbs in your garden for spring time.

-Autumn, simple as that really.
-If you are unsure what and where to plant the bulbs I can bring a selection of bulbs, as little as £20 can make a garden come to life in the spring time.
-You can also buy bulbs from many places: On line, at the usual garden centres even at the supermarket.
+From late September to the end of Decenber.
+If you are unsure what and where to plant the bulbs I can bring a selection of bulbs, as little as £50 can make a garden come to life in the spring time.
+You can also buy bulbs from many places: On line, at the usual garden centers even at the supermarket.

-There are many varieties of compost on the market place especially created for bulbs.
-In the garden they are not really necessary.
-If you simply shake the soil in your hands or use a sieve like appliance you can take out the stones and maybe mix a little of the compost medium within the existing soil, if there are a lot of stones.
-However if you are planting in pots, it would be advised to use more ready mixed compost mix, and lots of stones, crocks, grit etc at the bottom of the pot for drainage.
+There are many varieties of compost on the market place especially created for bulbs, which should be used if you are planting in pots, it would be advised to add some stones, crocks, grit etc at the bottom of the pot for drainage.

 Growing Organic Vegetables and Herbs in Your Garden:

 Nothing tastes So Good: